-The College will promote your work through the research student pages on the NCAD.ie website in the form of an abstract and a title.
-At the Annual Progress Review each year, you will be asked to confirm that your abstract and title are up-to-date.
+The College will promote your work through the research student pages on the www.ncad.ie website in the form of an abstract and a title.
+At meetings with your Research Studies Panel, you will be asked to confirm that your abstract and title are up-to-date.